adonisjs-community/polls-app/README.md

 - It uses [AdonisJS](http://adonisjs.com/) as a backend framework to manage the routing, database and the templates layer.
 - It uses [TailwindCSS](https://tailwindcss.com/) for design.
 - [Alpine.js](https://alpinejs.dev/) for small interactive frontend widgets.
-- And [hotwire turbo drive](https://turbo.hotwired.dev/) for sleek page navigation.
+- And [unpoly](https://unpoly.com/navigation) for sleek page navigation.

 The codebase serves two main purposes.